 - Using a mesh strainer, rinse the rice thoroughly until the water runs clear.

-- Scoop the rice out onto a sheet pan and place in the fridge; cool completely.
-This step is necessary to keep the rice from getting mushy when you’re frying it.
+- Scoop the rice out onto a sheet pan and place in the fridge or freezer and cool completely. *NOTE* This step is necessary to keep the rice from getting mushy when you’re frying it.

 - In a wok or large pan, heat the sesame oil over medium heat and sauté the carrots and onion until tender.
 Add the red pepper flakes, chili paste, ginger, garlic and Thai chili and continue to cook until fragrant.

 - Add in the cold rice and toss to coat.
 Push everything off to one side of the wok, and tilt so the rice mixture is off the heat.
 Crack in the egg and scramble until just set.

 - Place the pan fully back on the burner and add the soy sauce, fish sauce, sugar, peas and green onions.
 Toss everything together and cover until you’re ready to serve.